700 Naval Air Squadron: 700W Wildcat HMA2 Trials Unit (2009-2014)

-The squadron reformed again as 700W Naval Air Squadron in May 2009 at RNAS Yeovilton as the Lynx Wildcat Fielding Squadron.
-From January 2013, 700W received five AgustaWestland Wildcat helicopters for operational evaluation and conversion training.
+The 700W Naval Air Squadron was re-established from the Lynx Operational Evaluation Unit at RNAS Yeovilton as the Lynx Wildcat Fielding Squadron in May 2009.
+Its mission involved collaboration with AgustaWestland and the QinetiQ Rotary Wing Test and Evaluation Squadron at MOD Boscombe Down, Wiltshire, to evaluate the Wildcat HMA2, although no formal aircraft was assigned to the squadron.
+From January 2013, 700W received five Wildcat helicopters for operational evaluation and conversion training.

-The squadron was disbanded in July 2014 when it was merged with 702 Naval Air Squadron to form 825 Naval Air Squadron, the first operational FAA AgustaWestland Wildcat unit.
+The squadron was disbanded in July 2014 when it was merged with 702 Naval Air Squadron to form 825 Naval Air Squadron, the first operational Fleet Air Arm AgustaWestland Wildcat unit.